-Not all the competencies can be assessed by direct observation, can I still complete the assessment?
+Not all the competencies can be assessed by direct observation.
+Can I still complete the assessment?

 Yes, you can.
-In appendix 1, you will find the competencies that need to be assessed.
+In Appendix 1, you will find the competencies that need to be assessed.
 Identify the ones that might not be met by direct observation and discuss with your practice assessor how you could evidence these.

-My practice assessor has accidentally referred my assessment, what should I do?
+My practice assessor has accidentally referred my assessment.
+What should I do?

 Ask your practice assessor to contact OPAL Support and they will unlock the assessment.
-OPAL support is a dedicated team that support the management of the OPAL system.
+OPAL support is a dedicated team that supports the management of the OPAL system.
 As a student, you cannot request amendments to assessment decisions.

 My practice assessor / practice supervisor has forgotten their username and /or password.
 Ask them to email opalsupport by clicking on this link or from the www.opalbu.com log in area.

-My practice assessor has gone on long term leave, what should I do?
+My practice assessor has gone on long term leave.
+What should I do?

-Speak to one of your practice supervisors and ask them to help you identify another practice assessor.
-If there is a concern that this may not be achievable contact the practice education team for support.
+Ask one of your practice supervisors to help identify another practice assessor.
+You can also contact the practice education team for support.
 It may be possible to complete the assessment with a peripatetic practice assessor.
 If still not resolved contact your academic assessor and the UPLA team